replikativ/replikativ/README.md

 chat.
 We would like to make it work with JavaScriptCore on iOS next.

 *Any help or patches are very welcome :-)*

+## Garbage Collection

+The append logs used as well as referenced values by CRDTs you are no longer interested in generate garbage.
+We don't have an automatic garbage collection mechanism yet, but it is straightforward to start a second peer with a new store, sync it and then replace the old one with it.
+You can then safely remove the store of the old peer.

 # Changelog